-- Draft Terms of Reference agreed with Prime Minister [this document]. - Call for nominations of the expert panel and wider reference group sought from our key institutional contact lists and wider networks.
-The panel shortlisting will actively seek to support a diverse and balanced panel. - Expert panel and wider reference group assembled to guide the Office of the Prime Minister's Chief Science Advisor in delivering the objectives. - The membership of the panel and wider reference group will be public and processes open. - Wide stakeholder engagement will be included with an open reference group process. - The website will be developed as the project progresses to enable information to stay current.
-It will link to trusted resources and topics of current interest (e.g. explainer videos on ChatGPT). - The healthcare report will be delivered to the Prime Minister and later made public on the PMCSA website.
+- Expert panel and wider reference group assembled to guide the Office of the Prime Minister's Chief Science Advisor in delivering the objectives. - The membership of the panel and wider reference group will be public and processes open. - Wide stakeholder engagement will be included with an open reference group process. - The healthcare report will be delivered to the Prime Minister and later made public on the PMCSA website.